Vedant-Wani/Insurance-Fraud/README.md

 ### 4. Final Ensemble Model: The Voting Classifier
 * **Source Notebook:** `notebooks/tree-models.ipynb`
-* To create a more robust and powerful final model, a **soft-voting ensemble** was constructed. [cite_start]This classifier combines the prediction probabilities of the top three best-performing individual models: the tuned **Decision Tree, Random Forest, and XGBoost classifiers**[cite: 55].
+* To create a more robust and powerful final model, a **soft-voting ensemble** was constructed.
+This classifier combines the prediction probabilities of the top three best-performing individual models: the tuned **Decision Tree, Random Forest, and XGBoost classifiers**[cite: 55].
 * By averaging their probabilistic outputs, the voting classifier smooths out individual model biases and leverages their collective strengths.

 #### Final Model Performance: